o0oBluePhoenixo0o/AbbVie2017/FINAL/sentitomo/README.md

 export default [typeDefinitions];
 ```

 ### Client

 SentiTomo comes pre-shipped with an own front-end implementation written with the React framework and build with the [create-react-app](https://github.com/facebookincubator/create-react-app) configuration.
 This makes it possible to integrate the app into any static HTML site you want.

 We created it to show a way of how to integrate a fully customizable front-end to our server.
 The fact that the React app is converted into a static `.js` file makes it very easy to integrate it into the express Node.js server.
-Express.js is able to send a static HTML file down to the client if some specific URL is visited.
+It is able to send a static HTML file down to the client if some specific URL is visited.
 We configured the server to serve the dashboard app to the client if the `/app/*` URL is visited.
 Furthermore we added a static endpoint for serving CSS, JS and web fonts which are used in the React app.

 ```
 server.use('/static', express.static(path.join(__dirname + '/../client/build/static')));